 Figure 6: In spite of the fact that California hospitals don’t collect most of what they bill, their profits, on average are quite robust.
 Profit margins for California hospitals have averaged about five percent each year since 1995, though not all hospitals are profiting each year and some years have definitely been better than others for these hospitals.
-Also, roughly 90% of California’s hospitals are non-profit.
+Also, roughly 80% of California’s hospitals are non-profit.

 Figure 10: Private health insurance payments, on the other hand, have kept largely in step with hospital billing charges since 2001.
 Private health insurance companies have consistently paid an average of 36-37% of what California hospitals have billed them since at least 2001.

-Figure 11: Unlike Medicare or MediCal, private insurance companies have paid nearly a fixed portion of what they’re billed by hospitals for most of the last two decades.
+Figure 11: Unlike Medicare or Medi-Cal, private insurance companies have paid a nearly fixed portion of what they’re billed by hospitals for most of the last two decades.

-Figure 12: Average Medicare, MediCal and private insurance payments each year for each patient admitted to a California hospital since 1995.
+Figure 12: Average Medicare, Medi-Cal and private insurance payments each year for each patient admitted to a California hospital since 1995.

-Figure 13: Average Medicare, MediCal and private insurance payments each year for each day a patient spent in a California hospital since 1995.
+Figure 13: Average Medicare, Medi-Cal and private insurance payments each year for each day a patient spent in a California hospital since 1995.

-Figure 14: Average Medicare, MediCal and private insurance payments each year for each outpatient visit to a California hospital since 1995.
+Figure 14: Average Medicare, Medi-Cal and private insurance payments each year for each outpatient visit to a California hospital since 1995.

-Figures 13 and 14 show a similar pattern in payments to hospitals.
-Figure 10 is from data from the American Hospital Association (AHA) and shows average payments divided by costs for inpatient care for all U.S. hospitals each year since 1981.
-Figure 11 is the same data only since 1995 to make an easier comparison to figure 8.
+Figures 16 and 17 show a similar pattern in payments to hospitals.
+Figure 16 is from data from the American Hospital Association (AHA) and shows average payments divided by costs for inpatient care for all U.S. hospitals each year since 1981.
+Figure 17 is the same data, but focuses on the last two decades to make an easier comparison to figure 12.
 According to AHA data, private insurance companies have consistently overpaid hospitals for inpatient care for more than three decades.
 These overpayments have varied significantly over the years, but have grown dramatically in the past few years.

 How does the AHA data reconcile with the OSHPD data above for California hospitals?

-Medicare covers almost exclusively people over 65 and the disabled and Medicaid covers the impoverished and the disabled.
+First, estimates about the cost of taking care of any inpatient are somewhat subjective since a large proportion of a hospital’s budget goes towards fixed overhead expenses and not towards taking care of any patient in particular.
+That said, Medicare covers almost exclusively people over 65 and the disabled and Medicaid covers the impoverished and the disabled.
 Private health insurance usually covers people who are younger and healthier than Medicare or Medicaid recipients.
 Because of this, hospitalized patients covered by private insurance would likely be less expensive to treat than either Medicare or Medicaid patients.